The-OpenROAD-Project/bazel-orfs/README.md

 use_repo(orfs, "docker_orfs")
 ```

-Setting this attribute to a valid image and checksum will enable Bazel to automatically pull the image and extract ORFS artifacts.
+Setting this attribute to a valid image and checksum will enable Bazel to automatically pull the image and extract ORFS artifacts on `bazel run` or `bazel build`:

 ```bash
 bazel build <target>_<stage>
 ```

-If the directory under the `<absolute_path>` does not exist, it will be created.
-If a relative path is provided, the `bazel run` command above will fail.
+> **NOTE:** If `sha256` is set to an empty string `""`, Bazel will attempt to use a local image with name provided in the `image` field.

 ### Local flow